C-Hg/many-words/README.md

 ## To run the code locally

+### Many-Words itself
+* clone the repository, then from the repository (you might need sudo to install webpack globally)

+npm run install:all
+* seed the database :

+npm run seeder

+For obvious security reasons, the app IDs and passwords are kept private, so you cannot for now test the logged in features with social auth.

 ### Dependencies
 * make sure node.js and npm are properly installed, refer to :